 Tilburg University Chaplaincy organizes

-- study weekends in the exams periods
+- a study weekend in the exams period (2-4 December 2022)

 - charity activities

-- many other things.
+- many other things

-Feel free to come by to see what's happening.
+Feel free to come by to see what's happening!

 A hospitable inn